Ireland national rugby union team: Flags and anthems

-The Irish rugby union team is one of many sporting teams that draws its players from both the Republic of Ireland and Northern Ireland, part of the United Kingdom.
+The Irish rugby union team is one of many sporting teams that draws its players from both the Republic of Ireland and Northern Ireland, part of the United Kingdom, and as such players and supporters may identify as Irish, Northern Irish, British or some combination thereof.
 This has led to issues surrounding the flags and national anthems.

-When Ireland international matches were played alternately in Belfast and Dublin, the British national anthem "God Save the Queen" was played before matches in Belfast and the national anthem of Ireland "Amhrán na bhFiann" was played for matches in Dublin.
-The British anthem is no longer played.
+When Ireland international matches used to be played alternately in Belfast and Dublin, the British national anthem "God Save the King/Queen" was played before matches in Belfast and the national anthem of Ireland "Amhrán na bhFiann" was played for matches in Dublin.
 No anthem was played at away games.
-In the 1987 Rugby World Cup, "The Rose of Tralee" was used as the anthem against Wales, although in the other matches no anthem was played.
+With the advent of the Rugby World Cup in 1987, anthems became more of a feature of matches.
+With the World Cup being hosted by Australia and New Zealand, Ireland's stance of having no away anthem began to stand out.
+Ireland used "The Rose of Tralee" for their match against Wales, but it was not well received and in the subsequent matches no anthem was played.

-Since April 1995, a specially-composed anthem, "Ireland's Call", has been used by the Ireland team at away games.
-This has prompted some players and supporter complaints that "Amhrán na bhFiann" should also be played.
-At games played in Dublin, "Ireland's Call" is always played alongside "Amhrán na bhFiann".
-With Ireland's test match against Italy in the run up to the 2007 Rugby World scheduled to be held in Belfast (the first match played there since 1953), there were calls for "God Save the Queen" to be used alongside "Ireland's Call" but this was turned down by the IRFU with the explanation given that both "Ireland's Call" and "Amhrán na bhFiann" are only played together in Dublin, and that outside the Irish republic only "Ireland's Call" is used.
+In early 1995, a new anthem, "Ireland's Call", was composed for the team, as the position of having no away anthem became unsustainable.
+It is played at games held anywhere in Ireland and overseas matches.

+Home matches are now nearly exclusively played in Dublin, where "Amhrán na bhFiann" is played first, followed by "Ireland's Call".
+There has only been one match held in Belfast since 1953 - Ireland's test match against Italy in the run up to the World Cup in 2007.
+On this occasion, only "Ireland's Call" was played.

+The debate over anthems continues to some degree, with some players and supporters arguing that "Amhrán na bhFiann" should be played overseas, while others arguing that the British National Anthem should be played before Belfast matches (when they occur).
+The position of the IRFU is that outside the Republic of Ireland only "Ireland's Call" is to be played.

-At the 2011 Rugby World Cup, 2015 Rugby World Cup and 2019 Rugby World Cup the Ireland team entered the field of play at the beginning of their matches with the Irish tricolour and the Flag of Ulster.
+At the 2011 Rugby World Cup, 2015 Rugby World Cup, 2019 Rugby World Cup and 2023 Rugby World Cup the Ireland team entered the field of play at the beginning of their matches with the Irish tricolour and the Flag of Ulster.